microsoft/typechat.net/README.md

 # Getting Started

-## Prerequisite: Open AI
+## Prerequisite: OpenAI
-* **Open AI Language Models**: TypeChat.NET and its examples currently require familiarity with and access to language models from Open AI.
+* **OpenAI Language Models**: TypeChat.NET and its examples currently require familiarity with and access to language models from OpenAI.
 * TypeChat.NET has been tested with and supports the following models:
     * gpt-35-turbo
     * gpt-4